Demystifying Network Foundation Models: Benchmarking

-\textbf{Feature diversity enhances metric coverage.} \autoref{fig:cka_sim} visualizes the CDF of the CKA similarity index, revealing that models with diverse input features show more uniform alignment distribution.
+\textbf{Feature diversity enhances metric coverage.} \autoref{fig:cka_sim} shows the CDF of the CKA similarity index, revealing that models with diverse input features exhibit a more uniform alignment distribution compared to models with constrained input features (i.e., more slowly increasing CDF, resulting in more features having a high CKA similarity value).
 Models processing packet headers, payload, and flow metadata (netFound) capture a broader spectrum of expert-designed metrics compared to specialized architectures (ET-BERT, YaTC, NetMamba), indicating that architectural diversity directly impacts the comprehensiveness of implicit feature computation.